diogotcorreia/master-thesis/docs/content/ch06-discussion.typ

 would encourage wider adoption.
 For instance, the results are currently saved to a JSON file, but there is no user-friendly interface to explore them.
-Such interface would help developers and maintainers understand where and how their code could be vulnerable.
+Such an interface would help developers and maintainers understand where and how their code could be vulnerable.